fullstackla/pairing-meetup/README.md

 - (Optional) Computer monitors

 ## Prep beforehand:
-- Sign up for a Team on exercism.io
+- Sign up for a Team on `http://http://exercism.io/`
-- As you get people to RSVP to your meetup, ask a few of the more experienced people to install exercism.io in advance
+- As you get people to RSVP to your meetup, ask a few of the more experienced people to install `exercism` in advance
 - Add your meetup members to your team, by asking them for their GitHub handles.
+- When people RSVP, ask them what languages they are interested in.
 - Invite everyone!
 Language-agnostic!
 Level-agnostic!
 No-frameworks involved!

 ## Schedule